Demon000/tilad/README.md

 #### ResourceLoader.setType(name, function)

-Adds a new resource type with name `name` and constructor `funciton` to the types array.
+Adds a new resource type with name `name` and constructor `function` to the types array.

 #### ResourceLoader.load(name, cb)